thewindsofwinter/groupchat-visualizer/README.md

 ## Target Features
  - [X] First message, last message, number of messages
  - [X] Number of messages sent by any specific person
- - [-] Reaction "graph" between people: who reacts to who
+ - [ ] Reaction "graph" between people: who reacts to who
     - [ ] Normalized by the total number of reactions a person gives out
     - [ ] Normalized by the total number of reactions a person receives
     - [ ] Unnormalized
  - [ ] Mentions of a person's name within messages
- - [ ] Graph of replies to messages by any given person
  - [ ] Line graph of activity and statistics about activity by weekday or season
  - [ ] Information on message length
     - [ ] Versus time